Wilhelm-Zimmermann/HomeControllerHUB/src/Readme.md

     - CreateUserCommandValidator
 - For every command created it needs to be create a CommandValidator;
     - The command validator implements an "AbstractValidator<NameOfTheCommand>" and the rules for the creation of that entity must be put there

+# Queries
+- Queries must be created inside the "HomeControllerHUB.Application"
+- All of the queries must return a something
+- A folder must be created "NameOfTheEntity" in the plural and inside it will have the "Commands" and "Queries"
+- A subfolder must be created with the name of the action for example "GetUser" and inside the "GetUser"
+    - GetUserQuery
+    - GetUserQueryValidator -> this is not required, you only add this if you need to valid a query parameter for search purposes

+# Services
+- Services are created inside the "HomeControllerHub.Infra"
+- The services must be created when its logic will be used on a lot of places